 Academic appointments at Arkansas Tech University include all employees with full-time and part-time teaching assignments.
 Faculty membership is limited to all tenured, tenure-track, and instructor-track ranks.
-When speaking or writing as citizens, or when expressing views on professional matters, faculty members, as well as all those with academic appointments, should be free from institutional censorship or discipline.
+Faculty members represent learned professions and are officers of the institution.
+When speaking or writing as citizens, or when expressing views on professional matters, faculty members, as well as all those with academic appointments should be free from institutional censorship or discipline.
 But, as members of the community, faculty members and those with academic appointments at Arkansas Tech University have certain special obligations.
 They should remember that the public may judge their profession or the institution by their utterances and make every effort to indicate when they do not serve as a voice for the institution.

 The professional life of faculty members should reflect and be shaped by individual strengths and interests, curricular/program requirements of departments, and the mission of Arkansas Tech University.
-Full time appointments for non-tenure track, tenure-track, and tenured faculty carry expectations in the areas of teaching, scholarship, and service as appropriate to their contracted assignments.
+Full time appointments for non-tenure track, tenure-track, and tenured faculty carry expectations in the areas of teaching, scholarship, and serviceas appropriate to their contracted assignments.
 Within the guidelines of this Faculty Handbook, any activity or practice that may be considered appropriate professional engagement in terms of teaching, scholarship, or service should be primarily determined by the department or program in which the faculty member holds appointment.
 The determination of criteria for professional engagement and faculty evaluation will be a joint effort between department heads and the faculty in the department or program.
-Such criteria will be within the norms of the profession and subject to approval of the appropriate academic dean.